Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `pull` [*`options`*] *`patch`*

 Get a patch from a GitHub commit or pull request and apply it to Homebrew.
-Optionally, publish updated bottles for any formulae changed by the patch.

 Each *`patch`* may be the number of a pull request in `homebrew/core` or the URL of any pull request or commit on GitHub.